 Identify additional measures you could take to reduce or eliminate risks identified as medium or high risk in step 5.
-Effect on risk Residual risk Measure approved as mosnom or mg.
-Eliminated, Reduced, Accepted Low, Medium, High Yes/No The CFA website has many security layers in place to ensure the security and protection of personal data.
+Effect on risk Eliminated, Residual risk Measure approved Reduced, Accepted High The CFA website has many security layers in place to ensure the security and protection of personal data.
 The core application is secured using Spring Security and built on standard Spring Boot MVC practices.
 The application sits behind several firewalls and reverse proxy server as well as a web application firewall or WAF.
 128bit TLS1.2 encryption is used to secure network connections between the application server and the MySQL database server and the application server and the client.
-Similar encryption with basic authentication (user id and key) is also used to secure the transfer of data between this service and our third-party mail service provider MailChimp.
-Reduced Medium
+Similar encryption with basic authentication (user id and key) is also used to secure the transfer of data between this service and our third-party email distribution platform service provider Reduced Medium